gemini-cli-extensions/dataproc/README.md

 - `DATAPROC_PROJECT`: The GCP project ID.
 - `DATAPROC_REGION`: The region of your Dataproc resources.

+> [!NOTE]
+>
+> - Ensure [Application Default Credentials](https://cloud.google.com/docs/authentication/gcloud) are available in your environment.
+> - If your Cloud SQL for PostgreSQL instance uses private IPs, you must run your agent in the same Virtual Private Cloud (VPC) network.

 ### Installation & Usage

 To start interacting with Dataproc, install the skills for your preferred AI agent, then launch the agent and use natural language to ask questions or perform tasks.